Who is eligible to utilize the services of the Office of Preprofessional Advising, CSA?

 Besides doing well in my classes and getting a high MCAT score, what else can I do to strengthen my application to medical school?

 You should get involved in activities that interest you.
 Don’t spread yourself too thin—it is important to find a good balance between coursework and extracurricular and community activities.
 The medical schools would rather see you deeply involved in two or three things than superficially involved in a half dozen or more.
 Although you should feel free to follow your interests, you will need to show the medical schools that you have “tested your motivation” for a career in medicine by getting “clinical exposure”—that is, exposure to doctors, nurses, and patients at the site of healthcare delivery.
-There are a number of ways to do this: volunteer at a hospital, train and work as an EMT, work at a doctor’s office, volunteer at a nursing home, work in clinical research, etc. Sometimes students will spend some time “shadowing” a doctor, or following him or her around during their day.
+There are a number of ways to do this: volunteer at a hospital, train and work as an EMT, work at a doctor’s office, volunteer at a nursing home, work in clinical research, work as a medical assistant, phlebotomist or clinical nursing assistant etc. Sometimes students will spend some time “shadowing” a doctor, or following him or her around during their day.
 This can be a good place to get started, but you should seek out a more intensive experience where you have to interact with patients.
+There are some medical schools which will value research experience and still others who will highly value community service.

-I thought I wanted to go straight from undergraduate to medical school, but I’ve heard it’s quite common to take a year or more off before going to medical school.
+I thought I wanted to go straight from undergraduate to medical school, but I’ve heard it’s quite common to take a year or more between my college graduation and matriculation to medical school.
 How should I decide when to apply to medical school?

-It is definitely true that more and more applicants are taking a year or more “off” before going on to medical school.
-At Columbia (as well as at our peer institutions) about 70% of each year’s’ applicants take “gap time” before going to medical school (with the remaining 30% applying at the end of their junior year so that they can go straight from undergrad to med school).
+It is definitely true that more and more applicants are taking a year or more between college and medical school.
+At Columbia (as well as at our peer institutions) about 85% of each year’s’ applicants take “gap time” before going to medical school (with the remaining 15% applying at the end of their junior year so that they can go straight from undergrad to med school).
 The rule of thumb is that if everything on your application is strong (GPA, MCAT, clinical experiences, recommendations, etc) then going straight through is fine.
-However medical school admissions committees favor applicants with post-graduate experience and thus taking a year or two off is a good way to strengthen an application that contains some areas of weakness.
+However medical school admissions committees see great benefits in post-graduate experiences and thus taking a year or two between is a good way to enhance your preparation and thus strengthen an application.
 Additionally, even some of our applicants who have everything ready to go as juniors decide to take some gap time in order to get a little break from intense academics, or to pursue something that they likely won’t be able to do after medical school.
 You should talk about this decision with friends, family, and your premedical adviser.